-Claude Skills turned my chaotic AI prompts into actual AI employees
+How Claude Skills turn chaotic AI prompts into actual AI employees

 Stop wrestling with Claude's generic responses.
 Here's how to build custom AI skills that work like specialized employees for your specific tasks.

-I used to think I was pretty good with AI.
-I'd craft these elaborate prompts, add context, throw in examples – the whole nine yards.
-But my results were still all over the place.
-One day Claude would nail exactly what I wanted, the next day it would give me something completely off-base for the same type of task.
+Most people think they're pretty good with AI.
+They craft elaborate prompts, add context, throw in examples – the whole nine yards.
+But results are still all over the place.
+One day Claude nails exactly what's wanted, the next day it gives something completely off-base for the same type of task.

-Then I discovered Claude Skills, and honestly?
-It changed everything.
-Instead of fighting with generic AI responses, I now have what feels like a team of specialized AI employees, each trained for specific jobs.
+Then Claude Skills changes everything.
+Instead of fighting with generic AI responses, it becomes possible to have what feels like a team of specialized AI employees, each trained for specific jobs.

 What exactly are Claude Skills anyway?